Skip to main content

 It increases competition and can drive prices down.

-• Which of the following does competition imply?
+• What does competition imply?

 Multiple firms striving to attract buyers.